Skip to Content

 This microwave in island guide features why it’s placed there, the different types, pros and cons, suggested kitchen island microwave sizes, and ideal height.

 There are many areas in the kitchen where you can place the microwave oven in.
-One of the popular choices homeowners place microwave ovens in is on the kitchen island.
+One of the popular choices homeowners place these small appliances in is on the kitchen island.
 If this is also something you’re considering, explore what you can benefit from and experience when putting the appliance on it.

-Keeps the microwave oven out of sight: Some microwave ovens won’t fit your kitchen’s interior and while some may do, some just won’t work that it would be better to just keep them out of sight.
+Keeps the microwave oven out of sight: Some of these appliances won’t fit in your kitchen’s interior, and while some may do, some won’t work, so it would be better to keep them out of sight.

-• Ventilation won’t be an issue: While you can always place them inside a cabinet, ventilation will always be a problem you have to address and you might need to take it out every time you use the appliance.
+• Ventilation won’t be an issue: While you can always place them inside a cabinet, ventilation will always be a problem you must address, and you might need to take it out every time you use the appliance.

-Effective kitchen work triangle: Having a work triangle with the refrigerator, sink and stove within close proximity is effective for meal preparation and cleanup.
-Having the microwave within this area is efficient and will cut down on unnecessary steps in the kitchen.
+Effective kitchen work triangle: Having a work triangle with the refrigerator, sink, and stove within close proximity is effective for meal preparation and cleanup.
+Having the appliance within this area is efficient and will cut down on unnecessary steps in the kitchen.

 To better understand what’s in store for you when you choose to place the microwave oven on top of the kitchen island, you can explore the advantages and disadvantages that come along with this use and placement.